 According to the New World Atlas of Golf: “It is often said that Ben Hogan’s success was partly due to the fact that, having played his early golf at Colonial, every other course in the world was easy in comparison.
 There are not many pros who would disagree with that.”

 John Bredemus first designed Colonial Country Club, but Perry Maxwell refashioned the layout ahead of the 1941 U.S. Open.
 Nicknamed "Hogan's Alley" for the five titles Ben Hogan won here, Colonial Country Club in Fort Worth, Texas, puts a premium on accuracy rather than pure length from the tee.
 Colonial is a hard-as-nails par 70 layout measuring 7,054 yards with tree-lined fairways, numerous doglegs, the Trinity River and small tricky-to-read greens.

 The 5th is perhaps the most celebrated and the toughest hole at Colonial.
 This brutal doglegged par four measures 472 yards from the tips.
 Anything drifting too far to the right may find the Trinity River underneath the trees and even a long straight drive may run out of fairway and into the trees at the elbow of the dogleg.

-According to Ben Hogan, "a straight ball will get you in more trouble at Colonial than any course I know."
+Ben Hogan claimed that "a straight ball will get you in more trouble at Colonial than any course I know."
 You need a well struck, but more importantly, well placed drive to have any chance of reaching the green which is well protected by bunkers and yet more trees.